mendeljacks/orma/README.md

 )
 ```

-In the previous example, orma_mutate_prepare and orma_mutate_run were used instead of orma_mutate, allowing the get_connected_errors function to run in between.

 ## Restricting $where_connected

 To ensure a $where_connected is present, the restrict_where_connected function can be used.
-This function takes the maximal set of records that a query should have access to - you can still pass a smaller subset of those records into the query's $where_connected.
-If any non-allowed records are passed, the function will generate an error.
-For example, imagine an admin has access to records connected to user 1 and 2:
+This function takes the maximal set of records that a query should have access to and a query.
+If any non-allowed records are in the query's $where_connected, an error will be generated.
+For example, imagine an admin has access to records connected to users 1 and 2:

 ```js
 const maximal_where_connected = [{